theemadnes/loggerheading/README.md

 # loggerheading

-Log the headers received by a service for debugging purposes
+Log the headers received by a service for debugging purposes via Istio traffic mirroring.
+This assumes the K8s cluster you're using already has Istio installed.

 #### set up test service